 Disruptive students can have an impact on the whole class, especially when their behavior calls for a larger intervention like being sent out of the room.
 To get students back on track to learning, acknowledge the impact of the situation before moving on with your lesson.
 A simple, “That was challenging to do, but I hope it gives [student] the time and space they need to think on their behavior,” can go a long way in helping the rest of your students process their reactions and continue learning.

-With these classroom management strategies, your students can begin re-learning positive classroom behavior and adjusting back to in-person instruction.
-Remember that this takes time, so be as kind to yourself in this process as you would be to your students.
+Remember that these classroom management strategies takes time, so be as kind to yourself in this process as you would be to your students.
 And if you need more resources to assist with your classroom management strategies, check out more classroom behavior management materials on TpT for inspiration.